Climate Courage Campaign

 • Internet Matters – guide on how to help kids spot fake news and misinformation, and find the fake games and quizzes for kids by age.

-• ClimatEdPsych – Psychological biases and barriers to climate change engagement: A guide for educators A guide that considers how to educate young people about internet misinformation, and the reasons why people have been slow to act.
+• ClimatEdPsych – The Psychology of climate change engagement: A guide for educators A guide that considers how to educate young people about internet misinformation, the reasons why people have been slow to act and how to avoid burnout.

 • Global Justice Now – The Case for Climate Justice.
 A free flip book and leaflet clearly laying out the historical roots of climate impact inequalities.